Cherchefelle Housing Association was formed in 1970 and has had the welfare of people at its heart for over four decades.

 From 2011, Cherchefelle faced successive funding cuts in the face of government austerity.
 Despite this, the organisation continued to explore new ground, securing funding for a rebrand and new staff provision, plus acquiring new properties and refurbishing others.
 A partnership was formed with Rosebery Housing Association for Cherchefelle staff to deliver both housing support and care to Rosebery’s clients.
 Cherchefelle was selected as a finalist in the Surrey Care Association Awards for this scheme.

-In December 2015, Cherchefelle achieved the Investor in People Silver Standard.
+In December 2015, Cherchefelle achieved the Investors in People Silver Standard.

 In 2016 Cherchefelle merged with Transform to form an enlarged Transform Housing & Support.